 I noticed that while scrolling on audacious's volume icon in GTK interface, the volume gain is graduated every 1%, while in winamp-like interface and on the tray icon, every 2%.
 I guess this has something to do with winamp's original behavior but it would be just better if audacious had more precise volume control in winamp theme as well (or at least some optional setting for it).

 Personally I'm using middle-end headphones with powerful soundcard which are very loud, and audacious's volume control just doesn't work well for me in winamp's theme.

-#2 Updated by Marcin Kocur over 5 years ago
+#2 Updated by Marcin Kocur almost 8 years ago

 Well, not exactly.
 Anyway, I made a mistake: in Winamp style the volume changes every 5% both while scrolling in main window and over tray icon.
 In GTK style the pace while scrolling is 1% in main window and 5% over tray icon.
 There is also a shortcut in global hotkeys plugin which steps every 4%.

 In my opinion, 1% step is great for the whole scale and everywhere (keystroke, scrolling over slider and tray icon), because it's precise and consistent.
 If one wants to make louder or quiet a bit more, then it is possible to scroll a bit more, hold the keystroke binding longer, or use the slider.